Gordon E. Inman Center

 Serving Belmont students, faculty and staff, the full service pharmacy works together with student health services, located next door, to model a managed care environment for the University, a self insured institution.

-The Christy Houston Foundation Drug Information Center supports the College of Pharmacy and College of Health Sciences and Nursing faculty and staff in their educational efforts and trains students in medication information management.
-Resources include selected periodicals, reference texts and computer workstations for access to electronic databases as well as online access to the Lila D. Bunch Library.
+The Christy Houston Foundation Drug Information Center supports the College of Pharmacy & Health Sciences and the Gordon E. Inman College of Nursing faculty and staff in their educational efforts and trains students in medication information management.
+Resources include selected periodicals, reference texts and access to electronic databases as well as online access to the Lila D. Bunch Library.

 Mission